Environmental Policy (tagged articles)

 The European Union (EU) is rarely seen as a powerful actor on the international relations stage.
 A statecentric, ‘high politics’ view of global politics tends to overlook the involvement of the EU and its effectiveness, 2 and the dominance...
 Read Article »

 Access to water has been a major factor in international relations for many centuries, particularly in the Middle East and North Africa1, a region that can regularly run out of adequate water resources.2 After the emergence of nation-states in the...
 Read Article »

 In December 2009 the Danish capital, Copenhagen, hosted a convention of approximately 45,000 participants including 120 Heads of State and Heads of Government, for the purpose of formulating an international response to the issue of climate change...
 Read Article »

 Submit an article and get a decision fast.

 If you need a fast decision, INQUIRIES Journal offers expedited processing of your submission for a small fee.
-Depending on the expedited review option you choose, you can receive a decision in as few as 3-days.
+Depending on the expedited review option you choose, you can receive a decision in as few as 5-days.

-In addition to a shorter review period, the fee supports the journal's continued operation.
+In addition to a shorter review period, the fee supports the journal's continued operation and open-access publishing model.
 Standard submissions are always free.
-Learn more » - Submit an Article to Inquiries Journal -
+Submit Now » - Submit an Article to Inquiries Journal -